OriMatara/Read-My-Lips-Final-Project/README.md

 ## Overview

-LipNet is a project aimed at revolutionizing communication for individuals with hearing impairments, deafness, and speech challenges.
+Read My Lips is a project aimed at revolutionizing communication for individuals with hearing impairments, deafness, and speech challenges.
 Leveraging cutting-edge machine learning and computer vision techniques, this system interprets the lips movement of a person from video inputs, converts it to text, and generates lifelike speech using advanced Text-to-Speech (TTS) technology.

 ## Table of Contents